 Expectations in the Canadian Workplace, Simon Fraser University Co-operative Education

-Continuously working on fitting in the workplace is not easy and involves trial and error.
-So be patient.
-Adapting does not happen quickly.
+Adapting does not happen instantaneously.
 It’s a process.
 Be humble and learn from your mistakes.
-Also, be patient with others.
+Be patient with others.
 Everyone, newcomer or not, has to go through the process.

-Another important thing is to be kind to yourself in this journey.
+Another important thing is to be kind to yourself.
 We have the tendency to be more unforgiving and strict with ourselves than those around us.
 Remember that you are not only adapting to new ways but also unlearning old ways that you have been practicing for many years.
 Putting more pressure on yourself will not help.
 Stay positive and do the best that you can.
 Sooner or later, you’ll succeed!

 Sources: Working in the Canadian workplace (Handbook), Paul A. Holmes; WIN Newcomer’s Guide to the Canadian Workplace (A resource for newcomers, EAL teachers and industry), Kristle Calisto-Tavares; Canadian Workplace Success, Durham College SALS; and The Great Canadian Workplace: Build your way to success (webinar), World Education Services.
 Retrieved May 28, 2019.